eclipse-kura/kura/docs/references/mqtt-namespace.md

 An application bundle is installed in the gateway to allow for remote management of the configuration properties of the services running in the OSGi container.

-For information about the OSGi Configuration Admin Service and the OSGi Meta Type Service, please refer to the [OSGi Service Platform Service Compendium 4.3 Specifications](http://www.osgi.org/Specifications/HomePage).
+For information about the OSGi Configuration Admin Service and the OSGi Meta Type Service, please refer to the [OSGi Service Platform Service R7 Specifications](http://docs.osgi.org/specification/osgi.core/7.0.0/).

 The **app_id** for the remote configuration service of an MQTT application is “**CONF-V1**”.
 The resources it manages are the configuration properties of the OSGi services.
 Service configurations are represented in XML format.